- Optimizely Web Experimentation

 Visitors required per variation to prove 50% uplift:

 This is not to say that low-traffic websites should not conduct A/B tests, but rather that strategy should play a greater role in deciding which tests to run than if you had unlimited traffic to play with.
-The following recommendations will help websites with lower traffic get the best value from Optimizely and A/B testing in general.
+The following recommendations will help websites with lower traffic get the best value from Optimizely Experimentation and A/B testing in general.

 Test high-impact changes

 Sometimes small changes have a big impact on conversion rates, but it is more likely that testing something big will have a more noticeable effect.
-Focusing your tests around areas of your site that visitors consider important are more likely to have a big impact on conversion rate than testing very small modifications on niche pages.
+Focusing your tests around areas of your site or application that visitors consider important are more likely to have a big impact on conversion rate than testing very small modifications on niche pages.